mnellemann/hmci/README.md

 - Ensure you have correct date/time and NTP running to keep it accurate.

-Modify the */opt/hmci/conf/hmci.groovy* configuration file to suit your environment and run the program:
+Copy the *doc/hmci.groovy.tpl* file into */etc/hmci.groovy*, change the configuration to suit your environment and run the program:

     /opt/hmci/bin/hmci